-(1) \$3,900,000 of the general fund--state appropriation for fiscal year 2008 and \$3,900,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for court-appointed special advocates in dependency matters.
-The administrator for the courts, after consulting with the association of juvenile court administrators and the association of court-appointed special advocate/guardian ad litem programs, shall distribute the funds to volunteer court-appointed special advocate/guardian ad litem programs.
-The distribution of funding shall be based on the number of children who need volunteer court-appointed special advocate/guardian ad litem programs.
-The distributed special advocate representation and shall be equally accessible to all volunteer court-appointed special advocate/guardian ad litem programs.
+- (1) \$3,900,000 of the general fund--state appropriation for fiscal year 2008 and \$3,900,000 of the general fund--state appropriation for fiscal year 2009 are provided solely for court-appointed special advocates in dependency matters.
+The administrator for the courts, after consulting with the association of juvenile court administrators and the association of court-appointed special advocate/quardian ad litem programs, shall distribute the funds to volunteer court-appointed special advocate/guardian ad litem programs.
+The distribution of funding shall be based on the number of children who need volunteer court-appointed special advocate representation and shall be equally accessible to all volunteer court-appointed special advocate/guardian ad litem programs.
 The administrator for the courts shall not retain more than six percent of total funding to cover administrative or any other agency costs.
-Funding distributed in this subsection shall not be used to supplant existing local funding for the court-appointed special advocates program.

-(2) \$300,000 of the general fund--state appropriation for fiscal year 2008, \$300,000 of the general fund--state appropriation for fiscal year 2009, \$1,500,000 of the public safety and education account--state appropriation for fiscal year 2008, and \$1,500,000 of the public safety and education account--state appropriation for fiscal year 2009 are provided solely for school districts for petitions to juvenile court for truant students as provided in RCW 28A.225.030 and 28A.225.035.
+Funding distributed in this subsection shall not be used to supplant existing local funding for the court-appointed special advocates program. - (2) \$300,000 of the general fund--state appropriation for fiscal year 2008, \$300,000 of the general fund--state appropriation for fiscal year 2009, \$1,500,000 of the public safety and education account -- state appropriation for fiscal year 2008, and \$1,500,000 of the public safety and education account -- state appropriation for fiscal year 2009 are provided solely for school districts for petitions to juvenile court for truant students as provided in RCW 28A.225.030 and 28A.225.035.
 The office of the administrator for the courts shall develop an interagency agreement with the superintendent of public instruction to allocate the funding provided in this subsection.
-Allocation of this money to school districts may expend on the cost of serving petitions filed under RCW 28A.225.030 by certified mail or by personal service or for the performance of service of process for any hearing associated with RCW 28A.225.030.

-(3)(a) \$1,640,000 of the general fund--state appropriation for fiscal year 2008, \$1,641,000 of the general fund--state appropriation for fiscal year 2009, \$6,612,000 of the public safety and education account--state appropriation for fiscal year 2008, and \$6,612,000 of the public safety and education account--state appropriation for fiscal year 2009 are provided solely for distribution to county juvenile court administrators to fund the costs of processing truancy, children in need of services, and at-risk youth petitions.
-The administrator for the courts, in conjunction with the juvenile court administrators, shall develop an equitable funding distribution formula.
-The formula shall neither reward counties with higher than average perpetition processing costs.
+Allocation of this money to school districts shall be based on the number of petitions This funding includes amounts school districts may expend on the cost of serving petitions filed under RCW 28A.225.030 by certified mail or by personal service or for the performance of service of process for any hearing associated with RCW 28A.225.030. - (3)(a) \$1,640,000 of the general fund--state appropriation for fiscal year 2008, \$1,641,000 of the general fund--state appropriation for fiscal year 2009, \$6,612,000 of the public safety and education account--state appropriation for fiscal year 2008, and \$6,612,000 of the public safety and education account -- state appropriation for fiscal